ARCHITECTURE:

 ORIGINAL OCCUPANTS:

-1907-41: Charles Fox Todd (1856- 1941) was the son of Jacob Hunter Todd (see Harris Green History), one of BC’s early canning pioneers and merchants.
+1907-41: Charles Fox Todd (1856- 1941) was the son of Jacob Hunter Todd, one of BC’s early canning pioneers and merchants.
 Born in Brampton, ON, Charles came to Vancouver Island with his family in 1862.
 He was educated at Upper Canada College in Toronto before entering the family business.
 He became a full partner at 21, and when his father became involved in politics, Charles ran the business.
 His educational background and interest in world events contributed to the success of J.H Todd & Sons in BC and around the world, particularly Great Britain, which was the main market for their Horseshoe Brand sockeye salmon.

+In 1884 Charles married Louisa Norris (1860-1930) who came with her family from Bowmanville, ON, in 1863, and for 20 years they lived at 218 Johnson St , several doors east of his father Jacob Hunter Todd.
 It later became McCall Brothers Funeral Parlour (house demolished 1960, see Harris Green History).
 Louisa’s father Frederick Norris established a saddlery and leather shop on Government St in 1874; the business remained in the family until 1956.
 Norris St near UVic was named for him.
 Charles and Louisa had two sons, William Charles, who entered the family business (944 St. Charles), and Ernest Dain Todd.
 Ernest was a partner in Gillespie Hart & Todd, real estate, with John Hebden Gillespie, who married Charles’s stepsister May Todd, and future BC Premier John Hart.
 Like his father and brother, Ernest commissioned Samuel Maclure to design his home, Dainhurst, built in 1912 at 508 Island Rd in Oak Bay.

 OTHER OCCUPANTS: